//php print_r(get_the_ID()); ?>

 Dr. Sarvepalli Radhakrishnan was an Indian leader known for his roles as a philosopher and politician.
-He served as India's second president from 1962 to 1967.
-Read more about his early life, education, awards and death in the article given below.
+Read more about his early life, education, awards and death here.

-Sarvepalli Radhakrishnan, hailing from India, was a multifaceted individual renowned as a scholar, politician, philosopher, and statesman.
+Dr. Sarvepalli Radhakrishnan Biography: Sarvepalli Radhakrishnan, hailing from India, was a multifaceted individual renowned as a scholar, politician, philosopher, and statesman.
 His significant contributions include serving as India’s inaugural Vice President and subsequently as its second President.
+His birth anniversary is celebrated as ‘Teacher’s Day’ across the country.

 Throughout his lifetime and career, Radhakrishnan passionately engaged as a writer, dedicating his efforts to elucidating, defending, and disseminating his faith, which he identified variously as Hinduism, Vedanta, and the religion of the Spirit.
 His objective was to demonstrate that his version of Hinduism not only possessed philosophical rigor but also upheld ethical viability.

-Sarvepalli Radhakrishnan was born on September 5, 1888, in Tiruttani, which is now in Tamil Nadu, India.
+Dr. Sarvepalli Birth Anniversary is celebrated as ‘Teacher’s Day’ on September 5.
+He was born in 1888, in Tiruttani, which is now in Tamil Nadu, India.
 He came from a Telugu-speaking Niyogi Brahmin family.
 His father, Sarvepalli Veeraswami, worked as a revenue official for a local zamindar.
 His mother was named Sarvepalli Sita, and their family hailed from Sarvepalli village in Andhra Pradesh’s Nellore district.
 Radhakrishnan spent his early years in the towns of Thiruttani and Tirupati.

 Sarvepalli Radhakrishnan, a prominent Indian philosopher, educator, and statesman, played a significant role in shaping India’s intellectual and educational landscape in the 20th century.
 He was born on September 5, 1888, in Tiruttani, which is now part of Tamil Nadu but was once part of British India’s Madras Presidency.
 Radhakrishnan became India’s first vice president in 1952 and held this position until 1962.